ScottLogic/iOS7-day-by-day/22-downloadable-fonts/22-downloadable-fonts.md

 Downloaded fonts are stored somewhere on the system - as app developers we don't have access to where the fonts are stored.
-The font we require might well have already been downloaded at the request of another app, however, if this isn't the case we need to be ready for the situation where the user doens't have network connectivity and therefore our chosen font isn't available.
+The font we require might well have already been downloaded at the request of another app, however, if this isn't the case we need to be ready for the situation where the user doesn't have network connectivity and therefore our chosen font isn't available.
 Or when there is a delay downloading the requested font - do we switch the fonts out when they're available?